yiukitCheung/Stocks_Alert_System/README.md

 ### Usage

-- **Streaming Alerts:**  Run the stream_processing.ipynb notebook to fetch real-time stock data, transform it, and visualize alerts in a live dashboard.
+- **Streaming Alerts:**  Click the ready to use streamlit to check the live alert and

-- **Batch Processing:** Use the batch scripts in src/data/ to preprocess historical stock data, perform feature engineering, and prepare datasets for ML model training.

 ### Future Work